AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

   * Edit the referenced fragment directly.
   * Create a new content fragment, based on the appropriate model

-## Using the structure to generate content with Content Fragments {#use-content-to-generate-content}
+## Using the Model to Author Content with Content Fragments {#use-content-to-author-content}

 Content Fragments are always based on a Content Fragment Model.
 The model provides the structure, the fragment holds the content.